 The process can look something like this:

-Food sensitivity testing can help you know which foods to avoid.
+Food sensitivity testing can help you learn which foods you may want to prioritize for a two-part elimination diet.
 If you’re facing chronic digestive pain or have experienced a severe allergic reaction, consider taking the first step toward finding a solution with the Everlywell Food Sensitivity Test.

 Dairy alternatives to consider for dairy-related issues